-On the basis of these PPRs, we find that \$10 billion in public stimulus spending results in an additional \$27 billion in private investment.
+On the basis of these PPRs, we estimate that \$10 billion in public stimulus spending results in an additional \$23 billion in incremental private investment.

 These investments are factored into the IMPLAN model (as described below) in two ways.
-First, the actual level of investment is included in the model consistent with how the dollars would flow through the Nevada economy.
-Second, for certain categories of investments (i.e., energy efficiency, behind-the-meter solar, and EVs), we estimate the total reduction in consumer spending on energy https://www.cpuc.ca.gov/uploadedFiles/CPUC Public Website/Content/Utilities and Industries/Energy/Energy Programs/Demand Side Management/Customer Gen and Storage/SGIP.HPWH.Workshop.Part2.pdf.
+First, the actual level of investment is included in the model consistent with how the dollars would flow through the West Virginia economy.
+Second, for certain categories of investments (i.e., energy efficiency, behind-the-meter solar, and EVs), we estimate the total reduction in consumer spending on energy that flows from the investments.
+This is included in the model as additional consumer usable income, using the following estimation methods: